EncryptEx/trading2.0/README.md

 cd src && mv credentials.example.php credentials.php
 ```

-Next, you'll have to add your secret keys as explained inside the credentials.php file.
+Next, you'll have to add your secret keys, as explained inside the credentials.php file.

 3. Once credentials are correct and saved into the file, you can run the website and access the installation path (let's say your website is example.com, the installation location would be: